 More in Center for Learning Innovation

-The Center for Learning Innovation addresses the evolving needs and challenges of the learning environments at Illinois Tech.
+The Center for Learning Innovation provides the expertise, resources, and instruction in innovative pedagogies and technologies to advance an inclusive culture of learning excellence, faculty development, and student success.
 Center staff have years of experience helping faculty with online and in-person course instruction.
 Instructors can look to the center for assistance in managing faculty development and outreach, and in providing faculty training for online education, instructional design and technology, and pedagogy for both online and classroom learning.
 The center will continue to refine and expand its service offerings in an effort to address the evolving needs and challenges of an online learning environment.

 Blackboard is a learning management system that allows instructors to create a collaborative learning environment online.
 Every course at Illinois Tech has a corresponding course shell in Blackboard.
 Learn more about the capabilities of the system and how you can use it to aid in teaching and learning.Learn More